Scheduling & Tuition

 - Private Lessons occur once per week at my Plano, Texas home studio.
 On average, there are 4 per month.

 - Suzuki Violin Students are encouraged to participate in Group Class which occurs once per month-- currently on Fridays or Saturdays.

 - For students who can enroll, Tuition for Group Class is $45 per semester, non-refundable.
 (More information below.)

 More about Group Class & Recital

-Currently, I hold monthly Group Class for my Suzuki students, and another Group Class for older students who are committed to preparing for a semester recital.
-There are 4 classes scheduled per semester.
+I hold monthly Group Class for my Suzuki students, ages 5--10.
+There are three classes scheduled per semester.

 Payments for these events are non-refundable.
 If a parent discovers that their enrolled student must miss a Group Class or a Recital, the events are not cancelled.
-Other students meet for the class.
+Other students meet for the class or recital.
 Group Class is unlike a private lesson in that it is a shared cost for the entire group, similar to other group events like athletics.

 Selecting a Lesson Length: